PennLINC/ModelArrayIO/notebooks/walkthrough_voxel-wise_data.md

-# how to use ConVoxel
+# Walkthrough for voxel-wise data conversion

-In general, `ConVoxel` is very similar to `ConFixel`.
+For voxel-wise data, we use converter `ConVoxel`.
+In general, `ConVoxel` is very similar to converter `ConFixel`.

 ## Prepare data
 To convert (a list of) voxel-wise data from NIfTI format to .h5 format, you need to prepare a cohort CSV file that provides several basic informations of all NIfTI files you want to include.
 We recommend that, for each scalar (e.g. FA), prepare one .csv file, and thus getting one .h5 file.

-In addition, different from `ConFixel`, you also need to provide these image files:
+In addition, different from converter `ConFixel`, you also need to provide these image files:
 * one group mask: Only voxels within the group mask will be kept during conversion to .h5 file.
 * subject-specific masks: This takes the inconsistent boundary of subject-specific images into account.
 After conversion, for each subject's scalar mage, voxels outside the subject-specific mask will be set to `NaN`. `ModelArray` will then check if each voxel has sufficient number of subjects to get reliable statistics (see argument `num.subj.lthr.abs` and `num.subj.lthr.rel` in Model fitting functions, e.g., [`ModelArray.lm()`](https://pennlinc.github.io/ModelArray/reference/ModelArray.lm.html)).
     * If you don't have subject-specific masks, that's fine; you can use group mask instead (see below for how to achieve this in .csv file).